 Traveling Abroad?
 Your Life Insurance May Still Cover You

+Is life insurance valid if you move abroad?
 Once a person purchases a life insurance policy, one naturally presumes that coverage is in effect and return to their daily lives as such.
 Just like any other legal agreement, however, insurance policies contain a lot of fine print that consumers often do not read.

 The Boonswang Law Firm highly recommends that you review your life insurance policy, especially before traveling out of the country.
 This is because life insurance policies contain many hidden exemptions, or reasons the insurance company will not pay a beneficiary upon an insured’s death.
+Don’t take a chance when it comes to overseas life insurance!

 Many exemptions come into effect while an insured person is traveling.
 Does your life insurance cover you if you go deep sea diving in Australia?
 What happens if you die while vacationing?
 Are you covered if you die while on business overseas?
 What happens to your insurance coverage if you move out of the United States?
 The Boonswang Law Firm is here to help you answer these questions.